-California law requires that an action against a health care provider, (hospital, doctor, nurse, etc.) for injury or death caused by professional negligence must be filed with THREE (3) YEARS after the date of injury, or ONE (1) YEAR after the plaintiff discovers, or through the use of reasonable diligence should have discovered, the injury, whichever occurs first.
-An action may be barred by either the one-year or the three-year period, and the “date of injury” that begins running of the limitations period may be different for purposes of each of those periods.
+As a guideline, California law requires that a lawsuit against a health care provider, (hospital, doctor, nurse, etc.) for injury or death caused by professional negligence must be filed within ONE (1) YEAR after the date of injury, or within THREE (3) YEARs after the person discovers, or through the use of reasonable diligence should have discovered, the injury, whichever occurs first.
+A lawsuit may be barred by either the one-year or the three-year period, and the “date of injury” that begins the running of the limitations period may be different for purposes of each of those periods.

 As a guideline, California law may have a different time limitation to file a lawsuit on behalf of a child.